-This policy has been developed with regard to Directive We do not engage in, or tolerate, any form of conduct that fails 2019/1937/EU on the protection of persons who report breaches to comply with the requirements and provisions of anti-trust and of Union law.
-It has been approved by the Board of Directors, competition laws.
-The fundamental objective of these laws is to applies to all delfort employees and is available on the Intranet regulate anti-competitive behavior by businesses and individuals for all employees to access. that may be to the detriment of customers and competitors.
-It is delfort promptly investigates any reasonable report of complithe responsibility of each delfort employee to ensure compliance ance concerns.
-The task of investigating the matter is allocated with the terms of this policy.
+We do not engage in, or tolerate, any form of conduct that fails to comply with the requirements and provisions of anti-trust and competition laws.
+The fundamental objective of these laws is to regulate anti-competitive behavior by businesses and individuals that may be to the detriment of customers and competitors.
+It is the responsibility of each delfort employee to ensure compliance with the terms of this policy.